AminAbbasov778/AminAbbasov778/README.md

 <h1 align="center">Hey there 👋 I'm Amin Abbasov</h1>

+<p align="center"><i>"Build apps that matter, with architecture that lasts." — <b>Amin Abbasov</b></i></p>

 ---

 ### 👨‍💻 About Me

 - 🚀 Android Developer | Kotlin enthusiast
-- 💡 Passionate about scalable, clean, and elegant mobile apps
+- 💡 Passionate about building scalable, clean, and modern mobile applications
-- 📱 Skilled in Jetpack Compose, XML, Clean Architecture, MVVM, Retrofit, Room, Coroutines, Hilt
+- 📱 Skilled in Jetpack Compose, XML, Clean Architecture, MVVM, Retrofit, Room, Coroutines, Hilt, Navigation, Firebase, DataStore, and more
-- 🎯 Focused on writing maintainable and testable code
+- 🧠 Strong focus on writing maintainable, modular, and testable code
+- 🎯 Advocate of SOLID principles, separation of concerns, and architecture that lasts
-- 📚 Constantly learning and exploring new technologies
+- 📚 Lifelong learner — always exploring new tools, libraries, and best practices

 ---